 Include me, write test is many people’s nightmare.
 Many junior programmers feel it is hard to define which should be tested.
 So, I decided to share my experience after I tech my colleague today.

-Before we start talking about how to write a test, let us stop thinking about anything about TDD or BDD or any you may read about it.
+Before you start talking about how to write a test, you can stop thinking about anything about TDD or BDD or any you may read about it.

-And ask yourself, what is “test”?
-Why we need a “test”?
+And ask yourself, what is “test?”
+Why you need a “test?”

-The target we add the tests to our project usually to prevent human mistake, that means we try to let compute help us to confirm our code matches the “spec”.
+The target you add the tests to your project usually to prevent human mistake, that means you try to let compute help you to confirm your code matches the “spec.”

-But we have to know, the test still is human write code and the spec is human to decide.
-When you have the wrong spec and wrong way to test, we still get the wrong result.
+But you have to know, the test still is human write code and the spec is human to decide.
+When you have the wrong spec and wrong way to test, you still get the wrong result.

 The Pure Ruby example